3.1.1 Registration, Enrollment, and Academic Progress: Policy

-Degree programs have the option to include the two weeks before the start of Autumn Quarter as part of Autumn Quarter for the purposes of completing milestones and departmental requirements.
+Degree programs have the option to include the two weeks before the start of Autumn Quarter as part of Autumn Quarter for the purposes of completing milestones and programmatic requirements.
 The following considerations apply to this exception:

-The academic requirements for graduate students include timely completion of university, department, and program requirements, such as admission to candidacy, successful completion of qualifying exams, and so on within the established time limits.
+The academic requirements for graduate students include timely completion of university and degree program requirements, such as admission to candidacy, successful completion of qualifying exams, and so on within the established time limits.
 Graduate students must also meet the following standards of minimum progress as indicated by units and grades.
 (These standards apply to all advanced degree programs except the School of Business Ph.D., and the M.B.A., J.D., L.L.M., J.S.M., J.S.D., M.D., and M.L.A., which follow guidelines issued by the respective schools and are described in their school bulletins.)

 Graduate students enrolled for 11 or more units must pass at least 8 units per term by the end of each term.
 Those registered for fewer than 11 units must pass at least 6 units per term by the end of each term, unless other requirements are specified in a particular case or for a particular program.

 In addition, graduate students must maintain a 3.0 (B) grade point average overall in courses applicable to the degree.